-Advanced Drama: Theatre for Competition and Community Performance this class are required to participate in a play eligible for the Virginia High School League (VHSL) District One-Act Competition, either as actors or through direction or stage management.
+Students at the Advanced level continue to polish their acting skills through performance and study.
+Students in this class are required to participate in a play eligible for the Virginia High School League (VHSL) District One-Act Competition, either as actors or through direction or stage management.
 Students also gain practical experience in the theatre by participating in various aspects of producing shows in the high school.
-This course offers enrichment experiences through Lincoln Center for the Arts Institute Teaching Strategies workshops, stage management, artists-in residence, acting, makeup and costuming.
+This course offers enrichment experiences through Lincoln Center for the Arts Institute Teaching Strategies workshops, stage management, artists-in residence, acting, makeup and costuming through the Center for the Arts K-12.
 This class may be repeated for credit.